olofwalker/scala-native-example/README.md

 - The project contains two source code files, main.scala and stub.c
 - Main.scala will call a function in stub.c
-- The stub.c function "gen" called from Scala will write a file in the current working directory
+- The stub.c function `gen` called from Scala will write a file in the current working directory

 ## About the build process

-- The scala native plugin is added in the project/plugins.sbt file
+- The scala native plugin is added in the `project/plugins.sbt` file
-- build.sbt runs the makefile, producing the shared library in the \target directory
+- build.sbt runs the makefile, producing the shared library in the `\target` directory
 - A custom library path is added to `nativeLinkingOptions` so the stub library can be found
-- Compile & run with "sbt run"
+- Compile & run with `sbt run`

 # Requirements